AdobeDocs/experience-platform.en/help/destinations/destination-sdk/sample-profile-generation-api.md

 >[!IMPORTANT]
 >
->Use this API endpoint to generate sample profiles for two separate purposes, either:
+>Use this API endpoint to generate sample profiles for two separate use cases.
+You can either:
->* to use when [crafting and testing a message transformation template](./create-template.md) - by using *destination ID* as a query parameter.
+>* generate profiles to use when [crafting and testing a message transformation template](./create-template.md) - by using *destination ID* as a query parameter.
->* to use when making calls to [test if your destination is configured correctly](./test-destination.md) - by using *destination instance ID* as a query parameter.
+>* generate profiles to use when making calls to [test if your destination is configured correctly](./test-destination.md) - by using *destination instance ID* as a query parameter.

 You can generate sample profiles based on either the Adobe XDM source schema (to use when testing your destination), or the target schema supported by your destination (to use when crafting your template).
 To understand the difference between Adobe XDM source schema and target schema, read the overview section of the [Message format](./message-format.md) article.